Support and Supervision of Foster Carers

-For the detailed procedure, see Hertfordshire Safeguarding Children Partnership Procedures Manual, Managing Allegations Against Adults Who Work With Children and Young People Procedure, Allegations Against Carers.
+For the detailed procedure, see Managing Allegations Against Adults Who Work With Children and Young People Procedure, Allegations Against Carers.

 Where allegations regarding childcare or child protection are made, the supervising social worker should:

-- Discuss fully, with the carer and their family, all the issues that have led to the allegation, as agreed at the Strategy Meeting;
+- Once agreed with LADO and/or Strategy meeting, discuss fully with the carer and their family, all the issues that have led to the allegation;

 - Make the carers aware of the process and of their rights during any investigation;

-- Make the carer's aware of their own possible conflict of interests and inform them of where they can seek alternative support and advice from the Fostering Network or other independent sources.
+- Make the carer's aware of their own possible conflict of interests;

 - Once the investigation has concluded by LADO, LADO will write to the foster carers confirming the outcome.
 In addition to this, once LADO has concluded, a letter will be sent to the foster carers by the Fostering manager to confirm next steps and outlining the process, i.e. the IRO process and panel.